You have business money.

 People who are completely useless at keeping track of their finances have a built-in method of keeping business and personal money accounted for in each respective account.

-All of your transactions will be organized.
+All of your business transactions will be grouped together.

 If you want to see how your business is performing financially, there aren’t a bunch of non-business items to fudge the figures.

 If you want to see how your household budget is faring, your business transactions won’t get in the way.

 A place for everything and everything in its place, as the saying goes.

 Technology makes it even easier to manage separate bank accounts.